The Pale-Faced Lie

 Growing up on the Navajo Indian Reservation, David Crow and his three siblings idolized their dad.
 Tall, strong, smart, and brave, the self-taught Cherokee loved to tell his children about his World War II feats.
 But as time passed, David discovered the other side of Thurston Crow, the ruthless ex-con with his own code of ethics that justified cruelty, violence, lies—even murder.

-The Pale-Faced Lie is a searing, raw, palpable memoir that reminds us what an important role our parents play in our lives.
-Most of all, it’s an inspirational story about the power of forgiveness and the strength of the human spirit.
+Raw and palpable, The Pale-Faced Lie is an inspirational story about the power of forgiveness and the strength of the human spirit.

 Spur Award, Best Western First Nonfiction Book